johnsonjh/pcdos-crc/README.md

   Unisys), and
 * systems using non‑ASCII character sets (*e.g.*, IBM mainframes, Unisys MCP), or even
-* systems using non-EBCDIC character sets.
+* systems using non‑EBCDIC character sets.

 The only current requirements are: